 3 cups flour

 Cream the butter, add sugar.
 Mix in eggs, vanilla, and citrus oils, then add food color.
 In a separate bowl combine all dry ingredients, then add to mixture.
 Mix until it makes a cohesive dough, then cover and chill dough for several hours or overnight.

-If you’re using the pre-made dough, you’ll need to let it soften a bit and then add the food color.
+If you’re using the pre-made dough, you’ll need to keep it at room temp for a while to let it soften a bit and then add the food color.
 Knead it in until you have the desired color, then chill again until you’re ready to roll out the cookies.

-Cut out a bunch of circles with the juice glass.
-For half of the circles, you’ll want to use the knife to cut them in half (see photo).
-And for each of the full circles you cut, you’ll need to cut out a tiny half circle with the measuring spoon (I used the teaspoon…see photo lower left).
+Cut out a bunch of circles with your glass or other round cutters.
+For half of the circles, you’ll want to use the knife to cut them in half.
+And for each of the full circles you cut, you’ll need to cut out a tiny half circle with the measuring spoon (I used the teaspoon…see below).

-I had fun making these (and my kids had fun eating them)!
-I think this would be a cute snack for a kids birthday party, or for a ladybug bridal shower or baby shower.
+These cookies are so fun to make (and eat)!
+Wouldn’t it be a cute snack for a kids birthday party?
+Definitely perfect for for a ladybug bridal shower or baby shower, too.
 Please let me know if you make these cookies!
 Share any comments below.